Josemagne/lm-frontend/src/state/redux/middleware/README.md

 # Middleware

 The middlewares is routine code.
+We use RxJS to pass our data through a pipe to form it to our wishes.